Welcome to Morrow Hall

 From the Desk of the Resident Director

-If you ever have questions throughout the school year, don't be afraid to talk to your RA.
-That's what they're here for!
+If you ever have questions throughout the school year, don't hesitate to talk to your RA.
+That's what they are here for!
 Let's make this a great year!